fangyuan-ksgk/selective-attention-transformer/README.md

 ## Overview

 The Selective Attention Transformer aims to improve the efficiency and effectiveness of attention mechanisms by selectively focusing on relevant parts of the input data.
-This implementation is based on the original paper by [Author(s) Name(s)](link-to-paper).
+This implementation is based on the original paper by Yaniv Leviathan.

 ## Features